Alp-Usta/RouteFinder/HOW_IT_WORKS.md

 ## The problem

-A dispatcher gets a manifest: a few hundred packages, each with a tracking number and a ZIP.
-They have some number of drivers, each booked for a block of 2 to 4 hours, each driving a sedan, an SUV or a truck.
+A dispatcher gets a manifest: a few hundred packages, each with a tracking number and a postal code.
+They have some number of drivers, each booked for a block of 2 to 4 hours, each driving their own car: a sedan, an SUV or a pickup.

 Somebody has to decide which packages go with which driver.
 Do it badly and a driver spends the whole block in the car, or turns up with a package that won't fit in their trunk, or runs an hour past their block.

 RouteFinder makes that decision.
-It does **not** decide what order the driver visits the stops in on the road — the Flex app on their phone does that.
+It does **not** decide what order the driver visits the stops in on the road.
+The driver's own delivery app handles that once they're loaded.

 ---